prashjet/oss4astro/documentation/README.md

 produced.
-There are several common styles of python docstrings (see examples [here](https://betterprogramming.pub/3-different-docstring-formats-for-python-d27be81e0d68)), but today we will focus on the Google Docstring.
+There are several common styles of python docstrings (see examples [here](https://betterprogramming.pub/3-different-docstring-formats-for-python-d27be81e0d68)), but today we will focus on the Google docstring.

-In the `tutorial_doc` directory, open `correlate.py` in your favorite text editor.
+In the `oss4astro/documentation/` directory, open `correlate.py` in a text editor.
 These functions have Google-style docstrings.
 Let's look at the different components of the docstring for the `cross_corr` function: